DavisPL-Teaching/119/lecture5/README.md

 - Start with the poll

-- Recap on distributed pipelines and dataflow graphs

 - Fundamental properties of RDDs:
   + laziness (transformation/action distinction),
   + partitioning (wide/narrow distinction)

+- Recap on distributed pipelines and dataflow graphs

 - MapReduce

 - DataFrames

-We will finish up Lecture 5 today and Friday.
+We will finish up Lecture 5 today and Monday.